saif-amdouni/server-client/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-this is a basic implementation of a server-client messaging application.
+This is a basic implementation of a server-client messaging application.
 This is not a scalable approach and should only be used for educational purposes.

 ### Prerequisites